 Your JCU Account is your key to accessing JCU online services.
 It is your responsibility to keep the details safe, as it enables staff and students to:

 Reset a forgotten password

 Update your alternative email address (used to reset a forgotten password or notify you of changes)

 Your Username and Password security are your responsibility so don't share it.

 No JCU staff member can tell you your current password and we will never request this information from you.

-Choosing a Safe Password
+Choosing a password

-The Following guidelines will guard against someone finding out your password and gaining unauthorised access to your account:
+The following guidelines will guard against someone finding out your password and gaining unauthorised access to your account: